Candidates

 Stochastic Gradient Descent (SGD)

-Momentum in SGD with momentum can significantly enhance convergence speed.
+Momentum in SGD can significantly accelerate convergence.

 Mini-Batch Gradient Descent